 - Students planning to transfer credit to PNW should visit Transfer to PNW to see how course will apply to PNW degree requirements

-PNW is test optional for the Fall 2021 admissions cycle.
+PNW is test optional for the Fall 2021 and Fall 2022 admissions cycles.
 This means that for students applying to be part of the university’s class of 2025, the SAT and ACT standardized tests are not required.
 There will be no advantage for students who choose to take the tests and no penalty for those who choose to not take the tests.